jonjamz/blaze-tabs/README.md

       { name: 'People', slug: 'people' },
       { name: 'Places', slug: 'places' },
       { name: 'Things', slug: 'things', onRender: function() {
-        // This runs every time this tab renders, unique to the instance this array is provided to alert("Initialize things.");
+        // This runs every time this tab's content renders, unique to the instance this array is provided to alert("Initialize things.");
       }}
     ];